-Philosophy and Mathematics, BS
+Philosophy & Mathematics, BS

 Related Schools & Departments

-Took Ethics and Evolutionary Games with Prof. Smead on theories regarding the evolution of particular behaviors.
+Aja took "Ethics and Evolutionary Games" with Professor Rory Smead on theories regarding the evolution of human behaviors.

-Became a TA for Introduction to Logic, giving Aja a chance to hone her logic skills, and become more familiar with pedagogy and course prep.
+She was a Teaching Assistant for "Introduction to Logic," giving her a chance to hone her logic skills and become more familiar with pedagogy and course preparation.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.

 - He was one of the co-creators of the #BlackAtNU campaign and advocated for racial literacy courses and a restorative and transformative justice center on campus.